vaibhav12/assignment/README.md

 "php artisan serve" to run the project on localhost.

 After Running the Project, Click on Import to get the records.

+To add the contacts by artisian command use below command:
+"php artisan create:contacts"